 How do you make overnight oats taste better?

-You can use canned peaches if you are in a bind, but be sure to read the labels – if they are packed in syrup, they are typically loaded with refined sugar, which isn’t good for you.
+You can use canned peaches if you are in a bind, but be sure to read the labels.
+Often, canned peaches are packed in syrup, they are typically loaded with refined sugar, which isn’t good for you.
+Choose canned peaches that are packed in water, as these will have less added sugar.
+Drain the peaches completely before adding to your oats.

 A minimum of 4 hours.
 Mix them up before you go to bed and refrigerate overnight.
 When you wake up in the morning they will be ready to eat.